A Cape Cod Vacation About EATING…

 In honor of what the getaway was supposed to be centered around — food — Colin and I dedicated our 24-hour trip to eating voraciously.
 The fact that it rained the entire weekend was perfect because there were more than enough eateries to keep us dry and entertained.
 Let’s explore the highlights of our culinary cavorting.

 Not one but five friends exclaimed upon hearing that we were headed to Falmouth, MA: “You’ve GOT to go to Maison Villatte.
 It’s the best bakery outside of Paris that I’ve ever encountered!”
+Yes that’s right: this French bakery, Falmouth, may be the most delicious on all of Cape Cod.

 Our friends’ recommendations did not disappoint.
 What’s so convenient about Maison Villatte is that it has a wide range of both sweet and savory goods, which means you can get both your lunch (or dinner) and dessert there for far less money and time than a standard sit-down restaurant… and OOH, the flavor packed in each buttery, flaky chomp!